kareem-Abdelmaqsoud/Fructose_dehydration_ML_optimization/README.md

 ## File description:
 The "Data_analysis_trends" jupyter notebook shows the code for presenting all the data analysis trends highlighted in this project.
 The "Dataset_with_citations" excel sheet includes all the data used for this project with the citations of the research papers this data was obtained from.
-The "Rate_model" notebook uses the cleaned "Rate_dataset" for building the rate constant model of the fructose dehydration reaction along with making predictions of for the potential catalysts.
+The "Rate_model" notebook uses the cleaned "Rate_dataset" for modeling the rate constant of the fructose dehydration reaction along with making predictions of for the potential catalysts.
-The "Yield_model" notebook uses the cleaned "Yield_dataset" for building the yield model of reaction.
+The "Yield_model" notebook uses the cleaned "Yield_dataset" for modeling the yield of the reaction.